bcbernardo/aw-watcher-ask/README.md

 Check `aw-watcher-ask run --help` to see all required and optional control parameters.

-The `--question-id` is used to identify this particular question in the ActivityWatcher a `aw-watcher-input` bucket, and is therefore mandatory.
+The `--question-id` is used to identify this particular question in the ActivityWatcher a `aw-watcher-ask` bucket, and is therefore mandatory.

 The `question-type` parameters is also required and should be one of Zenity's supported [dialog types][Zenity Manual] (complex types such as `forms`, `file-selection` and `list` have not been implemented yet).
 All options supported by these dialog types are accepted by `aw-watcher-ask run` as extra parameters, and passed unaltered to Zenity under the hood.